hemantshelar383-gif/arduino-obstacle-avoidance-car/README.md

 This project presents the design and implementation of an autonomous obstacle avoidance robotic vehicle using an Arduino UNO microcontroller.
 The system integrates an ultrasonic distance sensor, a servo-based scanning mechanism, and an L298N motor driver to enable real-time navigation and intelligent path selection.

-The robot image and circuit diagram have been uploaded to the repository.
+All images and circuit diagrams have been uploaded to the repository and will appear below in their respective sections.

-1. Overview
+**Overview**

-The robotic car moves forward under normal operation while continuously monitoring the distance to obstacles using the HC-SR04 ultrasonic sensor.
+The robotic car moves forward under normal conditions and continuously monitors the distance to obstacles using the HC-SR04 ultrasonic sensor.
-When an obstacle is detected within 30 cm, the servo motor performs a scanning routine to evaluate left and right clearance and determine the optimal direction.
+When an obstacle is detected within 30 cm, the vehicle performs a scanning routine using a servo motor, analyzes left and right clearance, and turns accordingly.

 This project demonstrates concepts in embedded systems, real-time control, actuator interfacing, and autonomous robotics.

-2. Working Principle (Based on the Code)
+Working Principle (Based on the Code)
-2.1 Normal Operation

-The robot moves forward at a predefined speed.
+The car moves forward at a predefined speed.

-The ultrasonic sensor monitors the distance ahead.
+The ultrasonic sensor checks for obstacles.

-2.2 Obstacle Detection (< 30 cm)
+If the obstacle distance is less than 30 cm:

-The robot stops.
+The car stops.

-The robot reverses briefly.
+The car reverses slightly.

-The servo rotates left (180°) to measure distance.
+The servo rotates left (180°) and records the distance.

-The servo rotates right (0°) to measure distance.
+The servo rotates right (0°) and records the distance.

 The servo returns to center (90°).

-2.3 Decision Logic
+Decision-Making Logic

-If left distance is zero → turn right
+If left distance is zero → turn right.

-If right distance is zero → turn left
+If right distance is zero → turn left.

-If left distance ≥ right distance → turn left
+If left distance is greater or equal → turn left.

-Else → turn right
+Otherwise → turn right.

-2.4 Resume Forward Motion

-After turning, the robot continues moving forward.
+After turning, the robot resumes forward motion.

-This logic is implemented exactly in the robotic_car.ino file.
+This logic is implemented exactly as defined in the robotic_car.ino file.

-3. Hardware Components
+Hardware Components

 Arduino UNO